 “When you're in a political environment, there's a lot of people who are paid to trip you up.
 Working a job where hundreds and hundreds of people spend their day looking for the flaws in what you've done can be quite a stressful experience.
 The only way to really deal with that is to try and become a bit Zen about it, to realise that it's not personal, it's just part of the way that democracy operates.
 You have to make sure you've got a great team around you, which fortunately I did.”

 Q: What advice can you offer a corporate audience as a speaker backed by your professional experience?

-“What's really interesting is a couple of months ago, it was the 50th anniversary of an essay that Milton Friedman wrote for The New York Times, which basically said the only point of business is to make profit.
-I think there's been a complete 180 degree turn from that.
+“What's really interesting is a couple of months ago, it was the 50th anniversary of an essay that Milton Friedman wrote for The New York Times, which basically said the only point of business is to make a profit.
+I think there's been a complete 180-degree turn from that.
 Increasingly, what's become really clear is that, as well as making a good product or service, businesses need a clear purpose.

 “If you don't have a clear view of what your values are and how you fit into wider society, then you are going to struggle as a business in the modern world.
 Working out exactly what that is and how to communicate that is extremely important.”

 Q: What is the future of journalism?

 “That's a really big question.
 I think, on the one hand, we’re going to continue to see frothy clickbait, but I do think we're going to see some more niche providers, for example, the FTC, The New York Times and The Economist are doing extremely well and will continue to do well.